metrodip/metrodip.github.io/harvest/index.md

 ## Media
 * [Official Wedding Photos](https://www.dropbox.com/sh/w8p41swmygbbihn/AADhlXiuOLSFZvxzLOt9zKOya?dl=0)
-* [Making Of/Thanks Video](https://www.dropbox.com/s/u3zndcnc9hpey4w/Harvest%20Thanks.mp4?dl=0): a behind the scenes view of the making of the wedding as well as some goodies from the post-wedding and honeymoon.
+* [Making Of/Thanks Video](https://www.dropbox.com/s/u3zndcnc9hpey4w/Harvest%20Thanks.mp4?dl=0): a behind the scenes view of the making of the wedding as well as some scenes from our honeymoon in Thailand.

 * [Photo Booth Photos](https://drive.google.com/drive/folders/1plRBbqKPJbTNHneqJsZfbk6afDsi8c1a?usp=sharing)
 * #AdventuresOfAliAndIvan